ton-community/ton-docs/docs/develop/dapps/defi/tokens.md

 ### Tools to work with NFTs

-* [LiberMall/tnt](https://github.com/LiberMall/tnt) — TNT is an all-in-one command line tool to query, edit, and mint new Non-Fungible Tokens on The Open Network.
+* [LiberMall/tnt](https://github.com/LiberMall/tnt) — TNT is an all-in-one command-line tool to query, edit, and mint new Non-Fungible Tokens on The Open Network.